lead generation

 ensure each step is clear and concise.

-If it’s an ebook, break down the information
+If it’s an ebook, break the information

 into easily readable sections with actionable takeaways.